sharestack/sharestack-orchestration/README.md

 Provision
 -------------

-The first step is to provision our infrastrcuture, because we don't have machines to install the stuff!
+The first step is to provision our infrastructure, because we don't have machines to install the stuff!
 This step will be executed **locally** because we don't have target hosts, only Digital ocean service API.
 Lets setup stuff first.